El Rushbo serving humanity behind the Golden EIB microphone, the Limbaugh Institute for Advanced Conservative Studies.

 It's a presidential campaign.

-This is this is very, very serious stuff.
+This is very, very serious stuff.

-There is a presumption, an expectation, a hope that the person of people we elect are essentially honest.
+And despite the cynicism that everybody has for the political system, there is, at base, at bottom, there is a presumption, an expectation, a hope that the person, the people we elect are essentially honest.

 Now, I think that premise is suffering greatly in recent years.